CARO'S QUEST, Kids Story, Childrens Story.

 They were browsing on the web, surfing here and there, trying to find something that maybe they could all agree on.

-kids story, childrens story, kids stories, children stories.
+Meg was typing in stuff like, kids story, childrens story, kids stories, children stories.

 Jonathan would push her aside to put in what he wanted,which was something he could listen to instead of read.